 - missing out on office-based learning opportunities

-- your employer may insist that you're available at home during normal working hours, so you may lose some of the flexibility which working from home can give
+- your employer may insist that you are available at home during normal working hours so you may lose some of the flexibility which working from home can give

 - you may have to sacrifice living space to set up a work station which will satisfy health and safety standards

-- your employer is likely to insist that they must inspect your workstation to make sure it's suitable, which means that you'll have to let them into your home
+- your employer is likely to insist that they must inspect your workstation to make sure it's suitable which means that you will have to let them into your home

 Data security may be at risk if you use a personal computer, so your employer may provide you with one.
 You will have to make sure that any visitors to your house don’t see any sensitive material you’re working with.